You Earned a Ticket!

 A study of graduation rates in New York City found that increasing access to arts instruction helped turn around struggling schools and keep students engaged.

-A set of multi-year studies using data from the Department of Labor and the Department of Education corroborate the connection between arts education and academic achievement, showing a "relationship between arts engagement and positive academic and social outcomes in children and young adults of low socioeconomic status (SES)."
+A set of multi-year studies using data from the Department of Labor and the Department of Education corroborate the connection between arts education and academic achievement, showing a "relationship between arts engagement and positive academic and social outcomes in children and young adults of low socioeconomic status."

 Creativity is sometimes misrepresented as right brain thinking.
-As science, this is junk, but for many years it was taught in education schools.
+As science, this is now known to be junk, but for years people thought it was true, and it was taught in education schools.
 The idea that it's a good idea to incorporate creativity into learning is sound.

 Questions to ask about arts education in your school: